Do Go On - 314 - The Oak Island Mystery

 How do you explain that?

-Well, let's not remember, let's not forget, I should say,
+Let's not remember, let's not forget, I should say,

 the parchment that was dug up and it had either VI or WI.

-Could VI, could that be part of Henry VI, a play attributed
+Could that be part of Henry V.I.

-to Shakespeare?
+A play attributed to Shakespeare?

-Or could it be WI, William, Shakespeare?
-Or could it be W.I.
-William Shakespeare?
+Or could it be W-I, William, Shakespeare?

-Varonis probably starts V.I. or V.E. maybe,
+Veronis probably starts V-I or V-E, maybe,

-but how do you do an E?
+but how do you do an Eve?

-You start a capital E.
+You start a capital E-started.

-That's right, they've cut it off.
+They've cut it off.

-They've cut off the V.E.
+They've cut off the V-E.

 Yeah.